Twisted Blanchfield pairings and twisted signatures II: Relation to Casson-Gordon invariants: Twisted homology and twisted Blanchfield pairings

-both of which we denote by $\text{PD}$.
 In order to describe twisted intersection pairings, fix an $(R,R)$-bimodule $S$ and a non-singular $\pi_1(W)$-invariant sesquilinear pairing $M \times M \to S$.
 Compose the homomorphism induced by the inclusion $(W,\emptyset) \to (W,\partial W)$ with Poincar\'e duality and the evaluation homomorphism described above.
 The result is the following homomorphism of left $R$-modules.

 Restricting to the case where $W$ is $2n$-dimensional, the \emph{twisted intersection pairing}

 is defined by $\lambda_{M,W}(x,y)=\Phi(y)(x)$.
 Note that while $\lambda_{M,W}$ is $(-1)^n$-Hermitian, it may be singular: the submodule $\im (H_{n}(\partial W;M) \to H_{n}(W;M)) $ is annihilated by~$\lambda_{M,W}$ and the evaluation map need not be an isomorphism.